NORTH

 total area.
 It shares boundaries with China, Russia, Sea of Japan, South Korea, Yellow Sea and Korea Bay.

-National Defense Commission Chairman Kim Jong Il is recognized as the Chief of State and achieves that status
+National Defense Commission Chairman Kim Jong Un is recognized as the Chief of State and achieves that status

 through single name ballot election and holds that position for five year terms with no term limits.
 For state and